The Malabar Headland Circuit Walk

 JOIN SYDNEY UNCOVERED

-Need fresh ideas for things to see and do on the weekends?
-Subscribe to our newsletter now and receive Sydney and NSW related tips and ideas straight to your mailbox!
+Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

-Malabar Headland Track Notes
+Track Notes

 1. Western Escarpment Walking Track

-Start of the Western Escarpment walking track
+Start of the Western Escarpment Walking Track

-Start of the Western Escarpment walking track
+Start of the Western Escarpment Walking Track

 Malabar Headland